VenRaaS/elk/README.md

 # Introduction

+This project applies ELS to make a nearly real time recommention system.
-This project consists of the source and configuration of Elasticsearch, Logstash and Kibana.
+All configuration and binary of Elasticsearch, Logstash and Kibana are placed here.

 ### Elasticsearch
 #### Installation
-download
+* download and extract from Github